 There are many reasons to hire a personal fitness trainer and some will depend on your goals.
-But, there are definitely 3 times in your life that you will want to hire a trainer, and here they are:
+But there are definitely 3 times that it is best to hire a trainer, and here they are:

 - been working out for a year or two.

 - been working out for more than a few years.